20221011g/DV/README.md

 | Price_unadjusted | Float64 | Target price before inflation adjustment |
 | Value_change_per | Float64 | The change of a value between the retail price and the current price as a "new set" |

+## Data & Methods

+Growing up with Lego, we believe that approaching it from a Data Science perspective adds an extra layer of fascination.
+In order to ensure that all the information was accessible and easy to understand, we decided to create a dashboard that only by looking at it, the user could recognise it was about Lego, so we decided to apply their color scheme throughout the project.
+Also, in order not to overcomplicate the dashboard and hinder the audience visualization we included 5 graphical representations, as our overview Tab.
+Regarding the first chart, using a scatterplot, we can analyze the evolution of the number of sets, as well as the number of themes by using different circle sizes for this second feature.
+Since 2014 the average price per set has been increasing exponentially.
+In conclusion, both show a positive trend.
+While the number of themes has more than doubled since 1991, the total number of sets has grown by just under 6 times.
+The pieces chart, shows the evolution of pieces' number and price.
+The conclusion is that  the number of pieces per set is increasing, while the average price per piece is decreasing.
+To kill some curiosities that arose during the research and development of the work, we decided to know what were the top 5 record-breaking set by piece count and we conclude that The World Map is the largest set of all time, with 11.695 pieces.
+We also can see in the pie chart, that "pack" is the most frequent word in set names.
+Furthermore, some details that conveyed information about each set of Lego, were created for the user to be able to select the Set Name and be able to see what theme it belongs to, the launch year, its number of pieces and minifigures, the price and the percentage change since the set was discontinued